jdi-docs/jdi-light/source/includes/_tutorial.md

 ```
 As Next step we will create one common test scenario and put User as parameter for it. <br/>
 And the last thing is just link our test to dataprovider method using **@Test** annotation parameters.<br/>
-Thats it!
+Thats it!<br/>
 If we run this one scenario we will get 3 tests that validate different cases of failed login.<br/>
 In this way you can easily manage same scenarios with different test data, increase testing coverage, add new data sets or update them without changing tests<br/>
-So simple!<br/>
+So simple! <a class="github-button" href="https://github.com/jdi-testing/jdi-light" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star jdi-testing/jdi-light on GitHub">I Like it!</a><br/>
 <a href="https://github.com/jdi-tutorials/02-jdi-light-forms-elements" target="_blank">See this example in LoginExample.java on Github</a>

 ## 4. UI Elements and optimization